splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-nodejs-linux.rst

     .. tab:: System-wide

         To install the package, run the Collector installer script with the ``--with-instrumentation`` option.
-The installer script will install the Collector and the Node.js agent from the Splunk Distribution of OpenTelemetry Node.js.
+The installer script will install the Collector and the Node.js agent from the Splunk Distribution of OpenTelemetry JS.
 The Node.js agent automatically loads when a Node.js application starts on the local machine.

         Run the installer script with the ``--with-instrumentation`` option, as shown in the following example.
 Replace  ``<SPLUNK_REALM>`` and ``<SPLUNK_ACCESS_TOKEN>`` with your Splunk Observability Cloud realm and token, respectively.